 But what law can do is to send a signal to those who would commit discrimination and hate crimes.
 In addition to providing legal recourse to the victim, law sends a signal to a potential perpetrator as to what society finds acceptable or unacceptable, and so enactment of transgender-inclusive statutes can powerful influence the governing discourse of social relations with regard to how to treat transgendered and gender-variant people.

 The challenge for us is not only a political challenge of getting legislation through city councils, county and state legislatures, and Congress; it is also the challenge of winning the hearts and minds of our family members, friends, neighbors, colleagues, and fellow citizens.
+And so our task must be viewed in spiritual terms.
+It is therefore especially appropriate that we commemorate the Transgender Day of Remembrance here.
+But just as spirituality cannot be contained within the walls of a church — even one as welcoming and wonderful as this one — our task is to take the spirit of remembrance from this sanctuary out to every city and town on Long Island and beyond.
 In remembrance of all those we have lost to violence and hate, let us join together in re-committing ourselves to that task.
 Thank you.

-Pauline Park is president of the board of directors of Queens Pride House and chair of the New York Association for Gender Rights Advocacy (NYAGRA).
+Pauline Park is chair of the New York Association for Gender Rights Advocacy (NYAGRA).